 - Starting from Bright Pattern Contact Center version 5.3.0, the Agent Desktop application with a logged-in user will prevent the computer from going into Sleep mode by the inactivity timeout.
 This feature does not affect the user's ability to put the computer in Sleep mode manually (e.g., via the Power menu option or by closing the laptop lid).
 Note that the auto-logout prevention behavior is unconditional and applies to computers on both Windows and Mac OS.

-- Bright Pattern Contact Center software up to version 5.3.16 supports the Ubuntu operating system versions from 16.04 to 18.04.
+- Bright Pattern Contact Center software up to version 5.3.16 supports the Ubuntu operating system versions from 18.04.
 Screen recording and screen monitoring only works with the Xorg display manager; there is no support for Wayland display manager.
 If you plan to use this operating system, you may try it and contact Customer Success if you have further questions.

 - When running modern browsers, 4GB of RAM or more is recommended.
 We recommend performing testing with the actual applications in the course of agent workflow.